CLIMATE & HEALTH COMMUNICATIONS & RESEARCH Program (CHCR)

 February 1st to May 30th (spring 2024)

-Interested candidates should submit an application by October 7th, 2023.
+Interested candidates for the next round should submit an application by December 20th, 2023.
 Finalists will be interviewed and may be required to provide two references.
 Additional questions can be directed to the program director, Dr. Alexander More alexander.more@umb.edu

 The Burroughts Wellcome Fellowships and the Climate & Health Communications & Research program at the University of Massachusetts, Boston are funded by a generous grant from the Burroughs Wellcome Fund.